Learning Hierarchical Discrete Linguistic Units from Visually-Grounded Speech: Introduction

-Because human beings provide an existence proof of language acquisition from speech completely without language supervision, it is plausible that this ability could be replicated by a machine learning algorithm.

 In this paper, we present a method for discovering \textit{discrete} and \textit{hierarchical} representations of speech units both at the sub-word level and the word level.
-The key difference between our work and previously proposed linguistic unit discovery methods is the fact that we employ a discriminative, visual-semantic grounding objective rather than a signal reconstruction objective.
-This forces our models to learn representations which capture semantic information at the output layer of the network.
+Previously proposed linguistic unit discovery methods have only leveraged the speech audio modality in isolation, relying on objective functions that attempt to capture statistical regularities within the speech signal.
+The key innovation in our work is that we discover units by training models with explicit discretization layers to associate speech waveforms with visual images using a cross-modal grounding objective.
+This forces our models to learn representations which capture semantic information at the highest layers of the network.
 Because semantics are predominantly carried by words, and words are composed of sub-word units (such as phones and syllables), the visual grounding objective indirectly forces the model to learn speaker- and noise-invariant representations of speech units.
 By incorporating trainable quantization layers into our networks, we are able to capture these units in discrete inventories.
 Whether these units correspond to word-like or sub-word units depends on where the quantization layers are inserted, and how they are trained.